LinnyTheDuck/COMPX301-AutoMark/README.md

 - The file names are well formed and the students have followed all assessment instructions
 - This is based on the 2021 and 2022 assignment specifications (however it could be adapted for other changes)

+## Modifications

+### Replacing Testing Files

 ## Todos
-- A*: figure out the assignment :P
+- A*: get solutions to the tests
+- Make modding the software more intuitive, add a config file??